 The Master Food Preserver (MFP) /Family Food Education (FFE) volunteer programs were launched in 1980 to support county food safety/preservation programing.
 The programs have been enhanced to include nutrition education.
 MFP and FFE Volunteers assist OSU Extension efforts at emergency food sites (food pantries) and in schools.

-In 2013, 460 new and veteran Master Food Preserver/Family Food Education volunteers contributed over 20,845 hours of time in 26 counties, including: Central Oregon (Deschutes, Crook, Jefferson), Baker, Clackamas, Coos/Curry, Douglas, Harney, Hood River, Jackson/Josephine, Klamath, Lake, Lane, Linn/Benton, Lincoln, Marion, Polk, Tillamook, Union, Wallowa, Washington, and Wasco, and Yamhill.
-They educated the public about safe food handling and preservation over the phone, at workshops, and at exhibits and demonstrations at sites such as farmers' markets and county fairs.
-Over 46,421 contacts were made by volunteers, faculty and Extension staff, with 2,262 of these from callers receiving assistance from the Food Safety/Preservation Hotline.
+In 2015, 396 new and veteran Master Food Preserver / Family Food Education volunteers contributed more than 26,494 hours of time in 26 counties, including Central Oregon (Deschutes, Crook, Jefferson); Baker, Clackamas, Coos, Curry, Douglas, Harney, Hood River, Jackson / Josephine, Klamath, Lake, Lane, Linn / Benton, Lincoln, Marion, Polk, Tillamook, Union, Washington, Wasco and Yamhill.
+Volunteers educated the public about safe food handling and preservation over the phone, at workshops, and at exhibits and demonstrations at sites such as farmers markets and county fairs.
+Over 41,408 contacts were made by volunteers, faculty and Extension staff, with 3,386 of these from callers seeking assistance from the Food Safety / Preservation Hotline.
 The Hotline is operated with volunteer assistance during the food preservation and holiday season.
-In addition, an estimated 188,322 Oregonians were reached by our faculty and volunteers through radio and television broadcasts, social media sites, and newspaper articles related to food safety and food preservation topics.
+In addition, an estimated 149,930 Oregonians were reached by our faculty and volunteers through radio and television broadcasts, social media sites, and newspaper articles related to food preservation topics.

 For information on MFP/FFE volunteer opportunitiesin your area contact your local County Extension office.